Juslima/pandas-challenge/README.md

 Scores by School Size:

 The analysis categorizes schools into different size categories based on their total number of students and examines the corresponding academic performance indicators.
 This allows for an exploration of the relationship between school size and student achievement.

-Summary of Analysis:

 The analysis focuses on understanding how school size influences academic performance.
 By categorizing schools into different size categories, we can compare the performance indicators across these categories and identify any trends or patterns.

-Scores by School Size:

-The schools are categorized into the following size categories:

-- Small (<1000 students): [Summary of Academic Performance Indicators for Schools in this Size Category]
-- Medium (1000-2000 students): [Summary of Academic Performance Indicators for Schools in this Size Category]
-- Large (2000-5000 students): [Summary of Academic Performance Indicators for Schools in this Size Category]

 Conclusions: